Post

 The problem with replicating the data of the official Ice Climber Pak is that including both the Famicom ROM and Tezuka’s letter these would take up around 48KB (384Kb) of data.
 Notably, every official N64 Controller Pak was only ever manufactured with a memory capacity of 32KB (256Kb) and we didn’t have any examples of how to structure a file >32KB to be read by the N64.
 Nintendo’s own documentation does mention higher-capacity Controller Paks, with them specifically mentioning 64KB Paks being planned.
 However, those plans fell through and they never actually sold a Pak larger than 32KB…

 Of course, there are a lot of third-party Controller Paks out there that advertise being larger than 32KB, but most of them use physical switches and are limited to 32KB anyways.
-For example, a supposed 128KB (1Mb) third-party Pak would essentially just be four 32KB Paks “glued” together and you could switch between the Paks using a physical switch on the shell.
+For example, a supposed 128KB (1Mb) third-party Pak would essentially just be four 32KB Paks partitioned together via a physical switch on the shell.

 The problem with these Paks is that they rely on the user to move the switch to activate a 32KB bank.
 With this design, only one 32KB memory section can be exposed at a time, with all the memory in the other switch positions remaining inaccessible.
 This means it is impossible to store files larger than 32KB on these Paks and all of these third-party Paks won’t work for our 48KB file.